 TOP FRANCHISEES FOCUS ON PERFORMANCE NOT COSTS

-New research conducted by the Australian-based Asia-Pacific Centre for Franchise Excellence suggests that when a franchisee’s focus is purely on minimising costs, then service or product quality may suffer at the overall expense of the business.
+Research reported in 2011 by the Australian-based Asia-Pacific Centre for Franchise Excellence suggests that when a franchisee’s focus is purely on minimising costs, then service or product quality may suffer at the overall expense of the business.
 In fact, top-performing franchisees may have higher operating costs than lower performing franchisees.

 The Franchise Performance Metrics research is based on data for nearly 70 franchisors and more than 9,000 franchisees.
 Researchers analysed a range of key performance indicators looking at averages for all franchisees, as well as the top 20 percent and the bottom 20 percent, to identify trends in franchisee performance.